ept/hermitage/README.md

 This could probably be automated, but it's actually quite interesting to go through the exercise of stepping through transactions one line at a time, and watching how the database responds.
+If you want to build an intuition for database concurrency, running through the test suite is a good exercise.
+For some databases, setup instructions are included at the bottom of the file.

 At the moment, this project only compares four databases, but many more databases offer transactions.
 It would be especially interesting to add the new generation of distributed transactional databases ("NewSQL" if you like marketing-speak) to this comparison:
-FoundationDB, Aerospike, NuoDB, MemSQL, etc. If you want to port the test suite to one of those databases, or add new tests, your contribution would be most welcome!
+FoundationDB, Aerospike, NuoDB, MemSQL, etc.

+If you would like to port the test suite to another database, or add new tests, your contribution would be most welcome!

 License